-This booklet reflects published data, information and clinical insights as at the year 2022.
+The clinical primer is produced by Woodbridge Research Ltd. It is a free-to-access educational resource funded under the policy of education without commercial bias.
+This project was made possible with funding provided by Bedrocan International.
+This booklet reflects published data, information and clinical insights as at the year 2025.
 It considers the rational use of cannabis-based medicines within a prescriber-pharmacy model of care.

-While all efforts have been made to ensure the accuracy and scientific nature of information at the time of its production, the authors make no representations, implied or otherwise, as to the safety and efficacy of cannabis-based medicines and the methods of administration until such time that reliable clinical data is provided, nor to the contents of this booklet as certain information may have become outdated due to the rapid scientific and clinical developments in this field.
+While all efforts have been made to ensure the accuracy and scientific nature of information at the time of its production, the authors make no representations, implied or otherwise, as to the safety and efficacy of cannabisbased medicines and the methods of administration until such time that reliable clinical data is provided, nor to the contents of this booklet as certain information may have become outdated due to the rapid scientific and clinical developments in this field.

-Neither the authors nor the publisher accepts liability for any damage that may result from the use of the information contained in this booklet, nor do they give any guarantees with regard to the nature and the contents thereof.
-The author does not accept any liability for damage of any kind, caused by third party content attached to, written or printed in or on this booklet.
+Neither the authors nor the publisher accepts liability for any damage that may result from the use of the information contained in this text, nor do they give any guarantees with regard to the nature and the contents thereof.
+The authors do not accept any liability for damage of any kind, caused by third party content attached to, written or printed.

-1. The current situation
+2. The current situation